-- (a) Courses on offer may be added to from time to time or a particular course may not be offered in a particular year. - Candidates for the degree must at the time of application indicate which courses they intend (b) to pursue.
+- (a) Courses on offer may be added to from time to time or a particular course may not be offered in a particular year. - (b) Candidates for the degree must at the time of application indicate which courses they intend to pursue.
 Certain courses have distinct admission criteria so that admission to a named LLM programme does not necessarily signify acceptance for such courses.
-International students should note that some of the courses assume detailed knowledge of South African law as the basis for further study: it is therefore unlikely that they would be admitted to such a course unless they have been permitted to do so by the course convener.
+International students should note that some of the courses assume detailed knowledge of South African law as the basis for further study: it is therefore unlikely that they would be admitted to such a course unless they have been permitted to do so by the course convener. - (c) The following general policy exists currently with regard to applicants: an applicant with an average of 70% will generally be granted automatic admission, while an applicant with an average of between 60% and 69% will be subject to discretionary admission.
+Subsequent study and/or related work experience is a recommendation.